 Bottom line – there are reasons for shipping advanced or direct but they vary from show to show.
 Understanding the show, the facility, the drayage company, waiting time, overtime, damage concerns, delicate equipment, and potential weather factors all should be part of the decision process.
 These are the thought processes that account managers at Exhibit Edge go through for each and every shipment.

 I hope this helped clear up the advantages and disadvantages of each shipping method.
-Stay tuned for more trade show tips from Exhibit Edge!
+Stay tuned for more trade show tips from Exhibit Edge and check out our exhibit management services for more information on managing exhibit shows!